 d.
 There actually is one intervention that Olweus does not include in his shotgun attack on bullying.
 He omits the only truly psychological and effective one: teaching victims how to solve their problem on their own!
 Olweus doesn’t believe that victims can be reliably taught how to do this (because he, himself, doesn’t know how to teach it), nor does he believe they should be taught because they are the good guys and deserve to be provided with a life without bullying.

 e.
 His program has so many different components, but he does no research to sort out the effective components from the ineffective or harmful ones.
 How does he decide that everything in his program is worthwhile?
 Good intentions alone don’t make an intervention good.

 8. “Telling” makes children hate each other.

-The intensive, Olweus-inspired programs all encourage kids to tell the authorities when they are bullied or observe bullying, though some try to put some limitation to the telling.
+The intensive, Olweus-inspired programs all encourage kids to tell the authorities when they are bullied or observe bullying, though some try to put some limitation on the telling.

 a.
-The best way to get people to despise you (short of committing a serous crime against them) is to inform on them to the authorities.
+The best way to get people to despise you (short of committing a serious crime against them) is to inform on them to the authorities.
 If you are not sure about this, try calling the police on your neighbors whenever they do something you don’t like.
 But kids are being instructed that they must inform on bullies.
-Many schools are adopting anonymous “Bully Boxes” so that kids can report bullying incidents anonymously.
+Many schools are adopting systems that enable kids to report bullying incidents anonymously.
 This is wonderful: kids can get others in trouble and no one knows who did it to them!
 There are schools that will punish students who observe bullying but don’t tell, thus forcing them to be snitches on each other.

 b.
 “Telling” creates a cycle of informing that never ends.
 When A tells on B, B wants to tell on A, and then A wants to tell on B, etc.